 Benefit: Taxonomy is the backbone of your content operation; it’s the metadata that will make organizing your content feel far less painful.
 Additionally, it’s a tool for (you guessed it) alignment.
-Alignment means consistency, consistency means a powerful customer experience, and a powerful customer experience means revenue.
+Alignment means consistency, consistency means a powerful customer experience, and a compelling customer experience means revenue.

 Don’t trust me?
 Here are a few stats that might help prove my point.